mobxjs/mobx/docs/refguide/extending.md

 const disposer = autorun(() => console.log(clock.getTime()))

-// ... prints the time each second
+// ... prints the time each second.

 disposer()

-// printing stops.
-If nobody else uses the same `clock` the clock will stop ticking as well.
+// Printing stops.
+If nobody else uses the same `clock`, it will stop ticking as well.
 ```